x <- list(

 This section gently introduces the properties of this function through a series of examples, where each subsequent example builds on the previous one.

-Familiarity with nested lists and dimensional lists (i.e. arrays of type list
+Familiarity with nested lists and dimensional lists (i.e. arrays of type list) is essential to follow these examples.

 2.2 Example 1: Basics